 The end goal here is to get your Redmi 7 to the TWRP main menu and then install the Magisk ZIP file.
-You can download this file on your computer if you want, and then copy it to the Redmi 7 after you have booted into TWRP if you want to.
+You can download this file on your computer if you want, and then copy it to the Redmi 7 or 7a after you have booted into TWRP if you want to.
 It doesn’t matter the order this is done thanks to MTP support within TWRP.

 Downsides to Gaining Root Access to the Redmi 7?

 If you already have TWRP installed then the act of gaining root access doesn’t come with any additional downsides.
 With TWRP installed, you have already modified the Android OS to the point where you cannot accept OTA updates using the traditional system notification method.